Tac0sAreGoodForprogrammers/pong_game/README.md

 ```bash
 make        # build bootloader.img
 ```
-then run using any virtualization software
+then run using any virtualization software (or flash it to usb)